The Office of the Town Clerk, operated by the Town Clerk who is elected to a three-year term by the citizens of Medfield, is responsible for the

 - Maintenance of factual public records

 The Town Clerk’s functions, mandated by the Federal and State statues and Town By-Laws, also include the recording of the actions of the Town’s legislative branch (Town Meeting).

-The Department's responsibilities also include secretarial duties for the Board of Registrars.
 The principal duties of the office are to maintain factual public records and to administer fair and accurate elections.

 The Medfield Town Clerk holds the rank of department head.
 In addition to the general duties as Town Clerk, the Clerk serves as the Clerk for the Board of Registrars of Voters.
 State law provides that the Town Clerk is the official keeper of the Town Seal and the Town’s Oaths of Office.

 - How do I Request a Birth, Marriage, or Death Certificate?